Here's where your money goes when you buy a ticket from a state-run lottery

-After weeks of no winners coming forward, the Mega Millions jackpot has increasedto an estimated $1.35 billion — the second-largest jackpot in the game's history, according to Mega Millions officials.
+After several weeks of no winners, the Mega Millions jackpot has increasedto an estimated $1.35 billion — the second-largest jackpot in the game's history, according to Mega Millions officials.

-And while the odds could still in your favor to win, players are no doubt mapping out what they would do if they were to win the jackpot.
+While the odds could still be in your favor to win, players are no doubt mapping out what they would do if they were to win the jackpot.

 But while lottery winnings are often spent on fancy vacations, cars and paying off debts, the payoff also benefits the states in some ways, as well.